daniellockard/tiltify-api-client/README.md

 })
 ```

-functions are passed a callback when the data is returned.
+Functions are passed a callback to be called when the data is returned.

-The above will print the data about Campaign with ID 27286.
+The above example will print the data about Campaign with ID 27286.

-Only use client.Campaigns.getDonations to do analysis on the donations.
+Only use client.Campaigns.getDonations(id) to do analysis on the donations.
 Pulling all the donations from a large campaign can take a while.
+Tiltify requests that you get 100 at a time, max.

-Use client.Campaigns.getRecentDonations("27286") to get the most recent 10. this saves on bandwidth and processing time.
+Use client.Campaigns.getRecentDonations(id) to get the most recent 10.
+This saves on bandwidth and processing time.